Nuclear weapon: Testing and deployment

-Nuclear weapons have only twice been used in war, both times by the United States against Japan near the end of World War II.
-On August 6, 1945, the U.S. Army Air Forces detonated a uranium gun-type fission bomb nicknamed "Little Boy" over the Japanese city of Hiroshima; three days later, on August 9, the U.S. Army Air Forces detonated a plutonium implosion-type fission bomb nicknamed "Fat Man" over the Japanese city of Nagasaki.
+Nuclear weapons have only twice been used in warfare, both times by the United States against Japan at the end of World War II.
+On August 6, 1945, the United States Army Air Forces (USAAF) detonated a uranium gun-type fission bomb nicknamed "Little Boy" over the Japanese city of Hiroshima; three days later, on August 9, the USAAF detonated a plutonium implosion-type fission bomb nicknamed "Fat Man" over the Japanese city of Nagasaki.
 These bombings caused injuries that resulted in the deaths of approximately 200,000 civilians and military personnel.
-The ethics of these bombings and their role in Japan's surrender are subjects of debate.
+The ethics of these bombings and their role in Japan's surrender are to this day, still subjects of debate.

 Since the atomic bombings of Hiroshima and Nagasaki, nuclear weapons have been detonated over 2,000 times for testing and demonstration.
 Only a few nations possess such weapons or are suspected of seeking them.
 The only countries known to have detonated nuclear weapons—and acknowledge possessing them—are (chronologically by date of first test) the United States, the Soviet Union (succeeded as a nuclear power by Russia), the United Kingdom, France, China, India, Pakistan, and North Korea.
 Israel is believed to possess nuclear weapons, though, in a policy of deliberate ambiguity, it does not acknowledge having them.
-Germany, Italy, Turkey, Belgium and the Netherlands are nuclear weapons sharing states.
+Germany, Italy, Turkey, Belgium, the Netherlands, and Belarus are nuclear weapons sharing states.
 South Africa is the only country to have independently developed and then renounced and dismantled its nuclear weapons.

-The Treaty on the Non-Proliferation of Nuclear Weapons aims to reduce the spread of nuclear weapons, but its effectiveness has been questioned.
-Modernisation of weapons continues to this day.
+On the October 30, 2025, US President Donald Trump called for renewed nuclear weapons testing in order to keep pace with other nuclear armed states such as Russia and China however it was not specified whether he referred to nuclear explosive testing or testing of delivery systems for nuclear warheads.